jm/toml/README.md

 # => {"whatever" => "keys"}
 ```

+In case a syntax error occurs, the parser will raise a `Parslet::ParseFailed` exception.

 There's also a beta feature for generating a TOML file from a Ruby hash.
 Please note this will likely not give beautiful output right now.

 ```ruby